Raye

 ˆ

 The Raye Currency Unit (RCU), or simply "unit" (e.g. 100 RCU or u100), is the only form of currency in use and it is not currently exchangeable with other currencies.
 It is pegged at 10 RCU = 1 hour of a machine programmer's routine work.
 Raye may only issue currency by monetizing its common real assets, in accordance with any demand.
-The Monetary Base (MB) at a given time is equal to the sum of the amounts of the outstanding mortgages that have been paid by the borrowing members.
+The Monetary Base (MB) at a given time is equal to the sum of the amounts of the outstanding mortgages that have been paid by the borrowing residents.
 Real properties, or portions thereof, unpaid for and repossessed by Raye, decrease the MB by their original valuation.
 Generally, Raye does not purchase new or redeveloped real assets.
 By definition, the maximum MB is confined to the valuation of all of Raye's common real assets.
-As Raye could also make payments to members out of the CF (see Living in Raye), the MB is equal to the cumulated balance of the common fund and private funds (MB = CF + Recorder).
+As Raye could also make payments to residents out of the CF (see Living in Raye), the MB is equal to the cumulated balance of the common fund and private funds (MB = CF + Recorder).
 The currency in circulation is equal to the balance of the Recorder.

 ˆ